loreanvictor/tmplr/README.md

 ## Running Recipes

-If you receive the content of the template repository via other means (for example [via GitHub template repos](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template)), and the repository provides a `tmplr` templating recipe, you can run it by going to the directory where the project is and run the following:
+Sometimes, you already have the template locally and only need to run its recipe (for example its a [GitHub template repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template), or you want to add a package / submodule to a monorepo).
+In these cases, go to the folder where the recipe is, and run `tmplr` without arguments:

 ```bash
 npx tmplr